noccylabs/immp-spec/immp-draft.md

 #### Scenario 1.
 E-mail configuration

- 1. Alice goes to Website.com, and registers a new account.
+ 1. Alice goes to any Website.com supporting IMMP adresses, and registers a new account.
  2. In order to validate Alice's e-mail address Website.com sends a push-notification to Alice's address containing a configuration link.
  3. Alice receives this notification, and can click "Confirm" in the desktop notification she is presented with.

 #### Scenario 2.
 Notifications